nuxeo/doc.nuxeo.com-content/src/admindoc/setup/database/configuring-postgresql.md

 ```

-Also to have an effective monitoring you should install the following extensions : pg_stat_statements, pg_buffercache
+Also to have an effective monitoring you should install the following extensions: pg_stat_statements, pg_buffercache

 1. Install postgresql-contrib package.